jostbr/INF4331-Projects/README.md

 # INF3331-jostbr
-Repsoitory for pojects done for the course INF4331 at the University of Oslo.
+Repsoitory for projects done for the course INF4331 at the University of Oslo.